Cacti/documentation/General-Installing-Instructions.md

 ```

 Since Cacti 1.x is supporting internationalization (i18n), it is important that
-the default character set for MySQL or MariaDB be i18n compatible.
+the default character set for MySQL/MariaDB be i18n compatible.
 The Cacti
 installer will make specific recommendations on MySQL/MariaDB settings.
 Follow
 those as applicable for your OS.